vgMonky/matrix_bash/README.md

      4: Geometric Propagation
      5: Life Propagation (Conway's Game of Life)
      6: Mycelium Propagation
-   - Press '0' to wipe out everything and restart.
+   - Press '0' to wipe out everything and restart with 1 cell.
    - Press 'q' to quit the simulation.

 ## Rules Description

 - Linear Propagation: Cells move in a straight line based on the global direction.
-- Simple Propagation: [Brief description]
+- Simple Propagation: Propagate to all adjacent cells
 - Wave Propagation: Creates wave-like patterns based on the global direction.
 - Geometric Propagation: Forms geometric shapes and patterns without randomness.
 - Life Propagation: Implements Conway's Game of Life rules.